Why Recent Rains Haven’t Eased Drought for Most of Metro Atlanta

 Put simply: Lake Lanier remains well below “full pool.”
-In fact, it’s about 9 feet low.
+In fact, it’s about 8 feet low, the third-lowest on record for this time of year.
 This matters because Lake Lanier is the primary source of water for much of metro Atlanta.

-These five questions and answers should help explain the situation:
+These five questions and answers should help explain the region’s drought situation:

 It’s been raining.
 Why isn’t Lake Lanier filling up?

 It just hasn’t been raining enough, especially north of Lake Lanier.

 Heavy downpours that fell in April in Gainesville certainly helped.
 But even so, the lake only rose about two feet.
 This was not enough to overcome the past 12 months of drought.